Yes, the rich are getting richer.

 And these millionaires control $2.77 trillion in investable assets (up 37%).

 But let's not forget that many people in the world would happily swap places with the poorest Australian.

-Well…Australia has long been thought of as the land of the middle class but new research comparing the upper, middle, and lower rungs of the nation’s wealth and income show that’s not really the case.
+Well...Australia has long been thought of as the land of the middle class but research earlier this year comparing the upper, middle, and lower rungs of the nation’s wealth and income show that's not really the case.

 The richest tenth of households owns almost half Australia’s private wealth followed by a “comfortable middle" of 30 per cent with 38 per cent, leaving the lowest 60 per cent - who tend to be younger – with 16 per cent of household wealth.

 The report Inequality in Australia 2020, Part 2: Who is affected and why shows the average net worth of the richest ten per cent reached $4.75 million in 2017-18 and owns 46 per cent of household wealth which is underpinned by property assets, superannuation, shares and business investments.

 The next wealth rung – the comfortable middle – had an average household net worth of just under $1.3 million.
 About half of that group’s wealth is tied up in their own home although investment properties (with a net value of $104,000 on average) and superannuation also make substantial contributions.